Lerc/userserv/README.md

 https://machine_name_or_ip/root/.bashrc

-You can see logging information in userserv.log.
-There's a lot of logging going on right now because of the developmental state of the program, You _will_ see plaintext passwords in the logfile.
+<s>You can see logging information in userserv.log.
+There's a lot of logging going on
+right now because of the developmental state of the program, You _will_ see plaintext passwords in the logfile.
 That'll be turned off soon.
+</s>  logging should be off by default now.